agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 The Executor component is used to execute the tasks command lines via the DRMAA interface.
 It provides the API for:

 -   Start the execution of the processing components using the specified command line,

--   Stop/suspend or resume the execution of the processing components,

--   Provide information about the progress of the execution and logs,

--   Specific functions from DRMAA specifications,

--   Custom functions demanded by the AVL platform (listeners, initialization functions etc.).

-Although there are several implementations already available in the TAO framework, AVL will use one of the following two implementations:

--   A process executor using SSH,

--   A Kubernetes executor.

-The Executor component is used to execute the tasks command lines via the DRMAA interface.
-It provides the API for:

--   Start the execution of the processing components using the specified command line,